brettz9/eslint-plugin-privileges/README.md

     1. Linting (ESLint?) tool to check (and make badge reports for) whether dependency scripts have install/postinstall scripts (so known if will break things to use `--no-scripts`)
+    1. Could also have linting tool to insist that all deps/devDeps were pegged to exact version.
 1. Integrate:
     1. <https://github.com/HKalbasi/eslint-plugin-toplevel>
     1. <https://github.com/Rantanen/eslint-plugin-xss>